Performance ServicesCustomized Performance Evaluations

 A client has an air heater that is suffering from Acid Dew Point corrosion in first five rows of the air heater.
 If the goal is to increase reliability and decrease repair costs, Convective Tubes may be applied.
 In that case, the outer surface will remain the same, but the inner diameter is reduced for a portion of the tube length.
 In that case, the Tube Side Pressure Drop Calculator would be applied to see if the increase in pressure drop will exceed the limits of the fan driving the flow in the tube.

-A client has several rows of tubes that are widely spaced, and they want to increase the overall heat transfer of the air heater.
+A client has several rows of tubes that are widely spaced and wants to increase the overall heat transfer of the air heater.
 One solution might be to add more tubes of the same size and reduce the spacing between the rows.
 In that case, the area inside the tubes would increase and thus decrease the Tube Side Pressure Drop.
-However, in this example, the spacing of the tubes changed so the Duct Side Pressure Drop will be effected as well.
+However, in this example, the spacing of the tubes changes, so the Duct Side Pressure Drop will be effected as well.
 A second option might be to change the diameter of the tubes used and, thus, be able to increase number of tubes in the area.
 This has possible process repercussions to heat transfer as well as fan operation.

 Boiler-to-Stack Leakage Studies are useful in cases where the client is limited on fan capacity, but the air heater inspection may not show potential for high leakage.
-Ideally, this study would be added to a Cost Impact Study, so that the leakage could be financially quantified.
+Ideally, this study would be added to a Cost Savings Study, so that the leakage could be financially quantified.
 The performance of this study may require O2 readings to evaluate the leakage level around different component in the flue gas train.
 All air in leakage impacts the performance of the induced draft fan(s), which is a significant portion of the boiler aux loads.
 A CMS Performance Services engineer would work with the client to determine the measurement requirements and testing plan.
 The testing plan may be executed either by plant staff or CMS depending on the client’s needs.

 CMS completes an inspection of an air heater and finds limited damage in the heater that would create leakage.
 The unit operator states that at certain times of the year, they have to reduce load because they don’t have enough ID fan capacity.
 At first, this is perplexing since the operator may not have sufficient data to identify what has changed in the system that is causing the limitation.
 The first place to look for excess flow is air heater leakage.
 Since that shows limited indication of leakage, something else must be the cause.
 By evaluating the system layout, CMS can recommend other equipment to inspect, or collection of O2 and temperature readings along the flue gas path may provide an indication of other sources of air in leakage.

 A client has two similar units in operation, but one unit has a lower flow at the stack then the other.
 In order to sort out this difference, the air heaters are inspected.
-By performing a Cost Impact Study in conjunction with an Air Heater-to-Stack Leakage Study, CMS may be able to identify operational differences, maintenance differences, and even fuel differences that influence the overall flow difference seen at the stack.
+By performing a Cost Savings Study in conjunction with an Air Heater-to-Stack Leakage Study, CMS may be able to identify operational differences, maintenance differences, and even fuel differences that influence the overall flow difference seen at the stack.